-His Highness Prince Shaikh Nasser Bin Hamad Al Khalifa is not the only Bahraini royal who is not just satisfied with a society where torture keeps the royal family royal and the subjects subject; but who likes to torture himself.
+His Royal Highness Prince Shaikh Nasser Bin Hamad Al Khalifa is not the only Bahraini royal who is not just satisfied with a society where torture keeps the royal family royal and the subjects subject; but who likes to torture himself.

 At least one of Prince Shaikh Nasser Bin Hamad Al Khalifa’s relatives likes torturing herself as well.
 Though that relative seems to prefer torturing doctors and poetesses.
 While Nasser Bin Hamad prefers torturing athletes.

 23 January 2013 Last updated at 18:43 GMT

 A Bahraini princess is facing charges of torturing pro-democracy activists in the Gulf island kingdom.

 Noura Bint Ebrahim al-Khalifa, who serves in Bahrain’s Drugs Control Unit, is accused along with another officer of torturing three people in detention.

 Hundreds of protesters were detained as Bahrain struggled to put down a popular uprising that began in February 2011.